 After carefully selecting a mountain goat, they take him into the town, crown him King of Ireland and spend the next three days worshipping him with a weekend of song, dance, and drink.

-Believed to be the oldest festival in Ireland and dating back to Pagan times, Puck Fair is the perfect way to end your time in the Kingdom of Kerry.
+Believed to be the oldest festival in Ireland and dating back to Pagan times, Puck Fair is the perfect way to end your time on the Ring of Kerry drive.